xetys/gitlab-charts/charts/gitlab/README.md

 > This chart is beta.
-We are building a set of Cloud Native charts at a helm.gitlab.io.
-The goal of that work is to fully replace this charts for more details, see the discussion and a conclusion in issue #15.
+We are building a set of Cloud Native charts at [helm.gitlab.io](https://gitlab.com/charts/helm.gitlab.io).
+The goal of that work is to fully replace this chart.

 # GitLab Helm Chart

 This chart includes just the GitLab service.
-For more information, please review [our documentation](http://docs.gitlab.com/ce/install/kubernetes/gitlab_chart.html).
+For more information, please review [our documentation](http://docs.gitlab.com/ee/install/kubernetes/gitlab_chart.html).